Leaves are still on trees, but many Minnesota cities won’t extend yard waste pickup

 "They hung on longer this year," he said.

-A sharp cool down that also will bring rain and a chance for snow showers this week and into part of the weekend could shake more leaves lose, but also make it more difficult for clean up, said Maggie Reiter, a turf grass educator with the University of Minnesota Extension Service.
+A sharp cool down that also will bring rain and a chance for snow showers late this week and into part of the weekend could shake more leaves loose, but also make it more difficult for cleanup, said Maggie Reiter, a turf grass educator with the University of Minnesota Extension Service.

 "It's easier to do when it's drier," she said.
 "It's hard to do after rain and snow."